Free Arts Los Angeles

 About

-Free Arts Los Angeles Programs offers weekly art education classes with engaging, art-based projects such as drawing, painting, movement, and music.
-The program includes collaborative art projects, wellness activities for youth and families to reduce stress, and art-based interventions for youth awaiting court testimony, adoption, and family unification.
-It also provides virtual and in-person art therapy activities for hospitalized children, culturally and linguistically responsive art workshops, and a one-day festival featuring art, music, and food, along with activities that focus on strengthening family bonds through art.
+Free Arts Los Angeles offers weekly art education classes that include engaging, art-based projects such as drawing, painting, movement, music, and collaborative art projects.
+The program also offers wellness activities for youth and families to reduce stress, as well as culturally and linguistically responsive art workshops.
+Additional activities include virtual and in-person art therapy activities for hospitalized children, art-based interventions for youth awaiting court testimony, adoption, and family unification, and activities that strengthen family bonds through art, along with a one-day festival featuring art, music, and food.

 • Ages: 5–18 years old